Top 10 Must Have Websites for Homeschooling in 2020

 Reading A to Z

-Kids Discover has 1000 high quality science and social studies lessons.
+Kids Discover has 2000 high-quality science and social studies lessons.
 Many of the lessons have three reading levels.
 You have to create an account to use the website.
 You get 200 of the lessons for free.
-An account that allows you to access all 1000 lessons costs $4 a month and is billed yearly.
+An account that provides access to all 2000 lessons costs $4 a month for an individual or $7 a month for up to five accounts.
+Billing is annual.

 Super Teacher Worksheets